-Harlequins v Exeter (Sat)
+Smith seals Quins win in Exeter thriller

-Premiership: Harlequins v Exeter Chiefs (Sat)
+Premiership: Harlequins 14-12 Exeter Chiefs - Marcus Smith's late conversion seals win

 Last updated on .From the section Rugby Union